Senior Lecturer, Programme Leader - Disaster Risk Management and Development

 - 2016: ‘The role of religious beliefs and practices in disaster: The case study of 2009 earthquake in Padang City’ by Gianisa Adisaputri.
 Master of Emergency Management.
 Primary supervisor.

 My research is driven by the gaps in policy and practice I see through my on-going engagement in disaster risk reduction and disaster management activities in collaboration with local communities, government authorities and non-governmental organisations.
 Over the years, my research has focused on bridging the knowledge and actions gaps between local communities and external aid agencies: this is indispensable to achieve sustainable disaster risk reduction and effective disaster management.
-I have been involved in different research projects that focused on migration and remittances in disaster, developing participatory tools (e.g. participatory numbers, participatory mapping etc.) for Disaster Risk Reduction (DRR), prisons and disaster, post-disaster assessment and recovery, livelihoods assessment, merging policies geared towards climate change adaptation and DRR, emerging technologies and DRR, children and disaster, and migrants and DRR.
+I have been involved in different research projects that focused on migration and remittances in disaster, developing participatory tools (e.g. participatory numbers, participatory mapping etc.) for disaster risk reduction, prisons and disaster, post-disaster assessment and recovery, livelihoods assessment, merging policies geared towards climate change adaptation and disaster risk reduction, emerging technologies and disaster risk reduction, children and disaster, and migrants and disaster risk reduction.

 Current Research Projects: